Neighbors concerned after crews struggle to fight East Cleveland fires

 Firefighters say the fire spread to a total of five homes, destroying two houses and displacing at least two people.

 "I'm devastated right now; it's such a loss," said homeowner David Brown.
-"It's my mother's house, ,you know what I'm saying?
+"It's my mother's house, you know what I'm saying?
 We've been here since 1961."

 His neighbors say they were in disbelief watching crews struggle to get enough water pressure to fight the spreading flames.